Boussau/boussau.github.io/tutorials/TP7_RelaxedClock/index.md

 For the rest, the script is essentially the same as for the strict clock model considered above.
 The main difference is that moves should now be implemented for mean_clockrate, relvar_clockrate, and for each of the entries of the clockrate vector.
 Implementing these moves is left as an exercise.

-Write the complete script, using prim_clock.rev as a template and making the required changes.
+Write the complete script, using `prim_strictclock.rev` as a template and making the required changes.
 You may want to remove the variable `clockrate` from the screen monitor to avoid cluttering your terminal, and instead you may want to monitor `mean_clockrate`.
 Run the script on the primate dataset.
 Estimate the mean rate of substitution and its relative variance across branches.
 Visualize the estimated relative ages on the tree.
 How does this compare with the strict clock estimates?
 Using FigTree, identify areas of high or low rates of evolution.
 How does this compare to the fast- or slow-evolving lineages identified by looking at the undated tree?

-{% section The auto-correlated relaxed clock model %}
+{% aside The auto-correlated relaxed clock model %}

 The non auto-correlated model is convenient and easy to implement.
 However, empirically, it is not so adequate.
 The main reason is that the rate of evolution tends to show strong auto-correlation between neighbouring branches.
 Just think, for instance, that the rate of evolution is partly determined by the generation time (species with longer generation times tend to be more slowly evolving).
 Yet closely related species tend to have similar generation times.
 In other words, the generation time (and therefore the substitution rate) shows phylogenetic inertia.